Sierra Juarez and San Pedro Martir Pine-Oak Forests Ecoregion (Mexico)

 The Sierra Juarez and San Pedro Martir pine-oak forests cover the higher elevations of the Sierra Juárez and Sierra San Pedro Mártir mountain ranges that are part of the Peninsular Ranges System.
 Both mountain ranges constitute the northernmost elevated peaks of Baja California state, where altitudes range between 1,100 and 2,800 m (3,600 and 9,200 ft) asl.

-The climate here is temperate subhumid, with winter rains and the highest annual precipitation levels in the entire peninsula, at 400 - 700 mm (15 - 27 in).
-The higher than average rainfall causes this ecoregion to be considered by some researchers to have a more Mediterranean climate, among only a few within Mexico.
+The climate here is temperate subhumid, with winter rains and the highest annual precipitation levels in the peninsula, at 400 - 700 mm (15 - 27 in).
+The higher-than-average rainfall causes this ecoregion to be considered by some researchers to have a more Mediterranean climate, among only a few within Mexico.